The Pursuit of Wordly Wisdom

 Alex Duncan (CEO)

 After 17 years in the military, Alex is honored to lead the team at Farnam Street.
 He’s shared what he’s learned with corporations, professional sports teams, and institutions of higher learning to help them think more clearly, make better decisions, and execute values-based leadership.
 He lives in Ottawa with the love of his life Ashleigh.

 To decompress, Alex loves listening to his record collection, surfing, or you can find him paddleboarding outside the office on the historic Rideau Canal.

 Rhiannon Beaubien (Writer, Managing Editor)

 In a slightly less dramatic fashion than Jerry Maguire, Shane recruited Rhiannon from the same three-letter-intelligence agency where they both █████.
 A gifted writer and earnest truth seeker, Rhiannon brings a unique perspective, intellectual curiosity, and the courage to explore the tough questions that Farnam Street is known for.

-She contributes to the blog as well as being the primary author of The Great Mental Models book series.
+She contributes to the blog and leads the development of The Great Mental Models book series.

 Rhiannon lives in Ottawa with her husband and two boys.
 She loves writing fiction, a good glass of wine, and (get ready for it) circus aerials on the high trapeze.